ashpak81/ashpak81/README.md

 🎓 I completed my graduation from Pune University.

 🌱 I’m currently learning:
+- Data Structures and Algorithms (DSA)
 - AWS
-- Data Structures and Algorithms (DSA)
 - MERN web development
 - Spring Boot

-💻 I have a good understanding of:
+💻 I have a knowledge of:
 - Java
 - Object-Oriented Programming (OOP)
 - MySQL Database
 - Problem Solving
 - Linux OS
 - C#
 - ASP.NET Core

-💼 I have 6 months of working experience as a Software Developer at Sagitech Solutions.

 🚀 I am looking for opportunities as a Software Developer at a well-established and professional company where I can better utilize my skills.